Sankat Mochan Hanuman Temple: Terrorist incident

 On 7 March 2006, one of three explosions hit the temple while the aarti was in progress in which numerous worshippers and wedding attendees were participating.
 The crowd helped each other in the rescue operation after the explosion.
 The next day a large number of devotees resumed their worship as usual.

 Temple today

 The temple still continues to be attended by thousands of Rama and Hanuman devotees who chant Hanuman Chalisa and Sundarkand (also provided in the form of a booklet in the temple for free).
 After the terrorist incident of 2006, a permanent police post was set up inside the temple.

-Sankat Mochan temple is near the Banaras Hindu University.

 Sankat Mochan Foundation

 The Sankat Mochan Foundation (SMF) was established in 1982 by Veer Bhadra Mishra, the Mahant (High priest) of the temple, and has been working for cleaning and protecting the Ganges river.
 Its projects are funded in part by aid from the U. S. and Swedish governments.
 Mishra was formerly former Head of the Civil Engineering Department at the Indian Institute of Technology (BHU) Varanasi [IIT(BHU)] and was awarded United Nations Environment Programme (UNEP) established the "Global 500 Roll of Honour" in 1992, and later the TIME magazine's "Hero of the Planet" award in 1999.

 The foundation has been working with Australia-based environmental group, Oz Greene, under a programme called "Swatcha Ganga Abhiyan" for over 25 years.
 It celebrated its silver jubilee on 3–4 November 2007, with two-day event which concluded at the Tulsi Ghat, on the Ganges.